More Salad, Less Meat: That's The Way To Help The Planet - Emagazine.com

 Some argue that so-called “ethical consumption” is less significant a factor than institutional action—and therefore individual actors don’t have the capacity to shift global climate problems.
 But this line of reasoning fails to take into account the importance of citizen and consumer action in shifting societal behaviors.
 Indeed, consumers can work in tandem with governments and businesses.
 This could include boycotting meat, advocating for social change or volunteering with or donating to related nonprofit and/or political campaigns.
 Voting for candidates who take the climate crisis seriously is also an important way individuals can make a difference.

-Finally, consider other ideas to reduce your carbon footprint even further.
+Finally, consider other ideas besides eating more salad and less meat to reduce your carbon footprint even further.
 Salads are a great start, but staying mindful of what one puts into a salad is also important.
 Consider reducing quinoa and almond consumption.
 Quinoa degrades soil quality.
 Almonds siphon water away from people and animals, which contributes to drought conditions in California.
 Focusing on reducing meat consumption as much as possible may also be helpful, including switching to vegetarian proteins such as beans or reducing a reliance on proteins as the centerpiece of a meal.

-Even if you’ve already done a great job reducing your carbon footprint in other ways, think about how much more you could be contributing by reducing or eliminating meat from your diet.
+Even if you’ve already done a great job reducing your carbon footprint in other ways, think about how much more you could be contributing by reducing or eliminating meat and other animal products from your diet.

 CONTACTS